Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Simulation Studies

-We generated 50 data sets ($n=2100$ cases, $100$ of which was used for training, the other 2000 was used for looking at predictive performance) as follows.
+We generated 50 datasets ($n=2100$ cases, $100$ of which was used for training, while the other 2000 were used to test predictions) as follows.
 The number of classes $C$ is set to 3, and class labels are equally likely drawn from 1,\,2, and 3.
-The first two features were generated in a similar way as the $x_{1}$ and $x_{2}$ of the data set used in Section \ref{sec:sim100}, with an addition of class $3$ having $0$ for means.
-We add another group of features ($x_{3} - x_{10}$) that are highly correlated within group but independent of $x_{1}$ and $x_{2}$, and have mean equal to 2 in class 3.
+The first two features were generated in a similar way as the $x_{1}$ and $x_{2}$ of the dataset used in Section \ref{sec:sim100}, with an addition of class $3$ having $0$ for means.
+We add another group of features ($x_{3} - x_{10}$) that are highly correlated within groups but are independent of $x_{1}$ and $x_{2}$, and have mean equal to 2 in class 3.
 More specifically, values of these 10 features for each case were generated as follows:\\

-and, $z_j$ and $\epsilon_j$ are independently generated from N(0,1).
+and $z_j$ and $\epsilon_j$ are independently generated from $N(0,1)$.
 In addition to these 10 features, we also attached 1990 features simply drawn from N(0,1), which we will call absolute ``hay''.
-In this model, $x_1$ is differential, with different mean in class 2 from classes 1 and 3. $x_2$ is non-differential, but correlated with $x_1$, therefore is useful, as shown by Figure \ref{fig:datap100}. $x_3-x_{10}$ are all differential, with different means in class 3 from classes 1 and 2.
-However, $x_3-x_{10}$, which have the same class means and are related to a common factor $z_3$, are highly correlated and redundant for predicting $y$; we will call this group of features as ``correlated features''.
+In this model, $x_1$ is differentiated with a different mean in class 2 from classes 1 and 3. $x_2$ is non-differentiated, but correlated with $x_1$ and therefore is useful, as shown by Figure \ref{fig:datap100}. $x_3-x_{10}$ are all differentiated, with different means in class 3 from classes 1 and 2.
+However $x_3-x_{10}$, which have the same class means and are related to a common factor $z_3$, are highly correlated and redundant for predicting $y$; we will refer to this group as ``correlated features''.

-Here we use $p=2000$ for experimental time consideration.
-Our methods can be applied to problems of higher dimensions, such as more than 6000 features in the case study presented in Section \ref{sec:gene}.
-However, generally, we think that in practice, we should apply BLRHL to a much smaller subsets of features pre-selected with univariate screening to discard those obviously useless features (such as those with very small variation at all), rather than on the original data set with millions of features.